 To capture footage after dark, the best tool for the job is a specialized infrared camera.
 Infrared cameras work by forming an image based on infrared radiation, which enables them to work in extreme low light settings.

-Even better, most of the commercially available options are designed specifically for the great outdoors.
-These rugged cameras are waterproof, making them perfectly suited for the job.
+Even better, most of the commercially available options are designed specifically for the great outdoors, making them perfectly suited for the job.

 4. Slow Motion